adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/01-quick-start.md

 ```
 [/codegroup]

-1. The `npx` command will setup a new project structure and installs all required dependencies.
+1. The command will setup a new project structure and installs all required dependencies.
-2. If you are creating an API server, then do choose `Api project` in the boilerplate prompt.
+2. If you are creating an API server, then do choose `API Project` in the boilerplate prompt.
 3. `cd` into the newly created directory.
 4. And run `node ace serve --watch` to start the development server.